jameswburton18/LocalLevelExplanations/README.md

 qa_dataset = load_dataset("james-burton/text-exp-qa-hard")
 ```

+Note that the datasets will need to be processed: example in `notebooks/inference_example.ipynb`

 ## Models

 Training the models is done using `src/train.py` which will save the model to `models/` in subdirectories named after the model type and the model used.
 Weights and biases is used to log the training process and to generate the folder name.